Spread of the corona virus in Moldova47th calendar week (11/22/2021 to 11/28/2021): 23.1 new infections per day per 100,000 inhabitants

-The inhabitants of Moldova are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 24th, 2020, 48953 infected persons and 1252 deaths have been reported in the country.
-The first confirmed infections were reported on March 7th, 2020, which is the date of the official notification.
+By November 29th, 2021, 362433 infected persons and 9069 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on September 23rd with 786 new infected persons.

 Weight and size

 |HIV / Aids||0.05%||0.03%|